 The following definitions shall apply for purpose of this student conduct code:

-(1) “Student conduct officer” is a college administrator designated by the president or vice president of student services to be responsible for implementing and enforcing the student conduct code.
-The president or vice president of student services is authorized to reassign any and all of the student conduct officer’s duties or responsibilities as set forth in this Chapter as may be reasonably necessary.
+(1) “Student conduct officer” is a college administrator designated by the president to be responsible for implementing and enforcing the student conduct code.

 (2) “Conduct review officer” is the vice president of student services or other college administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions in accordance with the procedures of this code.
-The president is authorized to reassign any and all of the conduct review officer’s duties or responsibilities as set forth in this Chapter as may be reasonably necessary.

 (3) “The president” is the president of the college.
-The president is authorized to delegate any of his or her responsibilities as set forth in this Chapter as may be reasonably necessary.
+The president is authorized to

+(a) delegate any of his or her responsibilities as set forth in this Chapter as may be reasonably necessary; and

+(b) reassign any and all duties and responsibilities as set forth in this Chapter as may be reasonably necessary.

 (4) “Disciplinary action” is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.